Genarojrsanchez/CRM/README.md

 # Django CRM System

 A lightweight Customer Relationship Management (CRM) system built with Python and Django.
-This project is designed to manage customer information and track orders, demonstrating the core functionalities of a typical CRM.
+This project is designed to manage customer information and track orders, demonstrating the core functionalities of a CRM.

 ## Features